7 Tips for Creating New Lettering Styles. My top tips for drawing original letters to create new, complete alphabets and fonts!

 Studying classic fonts will help you with particulars like Serif placement, angles, etc. Here are some of my personal favorites.

-- Sans Serif: Avenir, Hevetica, Avant Garde, Century Gothic
+- Sans Serif: Avenir, Helvetica, Avant Garde, Century Gothic

 - Serif: Adobe Garamond, Bodoni, Clarendon, Times New Roman